Child in Need Plans and Reviews

 The Social Worker must ensure that consultation is undertaken with all participants including parents and child/young person, prior to the meeting taking place.

 The social worker is to start on forms 'Meeting Outside of Workflow' on Liquid Logic and complete the information required on meeting details and invite/consulted list.
-Provide a summary of progress since the last IRO chaired review on the 'Pre-Meeting Report' section on the form.
-Once completed, the social worker is to reassign the form to the IRO at least 3 days prior to the review and ensure that the CIN plan contains all the relevant information which was agreed in the Supervision Order Support Plan.
+Provide a summary of progress since the last IRO chaired review/other meeting on the 'Pre-Meeting Report' section on the form.
+Once completed, the social worker is to reassign the form to the IRO (or their Team Manager) at least 3 days prior to the review and ensure that the CIN plan contains all the relevant information which was agreed in Court in the Supervision Order Support Plan.

 The social worker is to circulate the form to the family and others who the family consent it to be shared with once the form has been completed.
-The social worker should update the CIN plan following the meeting.
+The social worker should update the CIN plan following the meeting if there are any updates to add.

 Following the Supervision Order expiring, CIN Step down/Closure process to be followed.